Ausdauersportler/GRML-FLASH/README.md

 and

 `
-% flashrom --programmer internal -r myfirmware.bin
+% flashrom --programmer internal -r my_firmware.bin
 `

-The resulting file `myfirmware.bin` has a size of 4MB until 2010 and 8MB with 2011 iMac models.
+The resulting file `my_firmware.bin` has a size of 4MB until 2010 and 8MB with 2011 iMac models.
+Early 2009 systems have no write protections and you can write back a modified versions of the firmware easily using:

+`
+% flashrom --programmer internal -w my_modified_firmware.bin
+`

 ## Accessing saved files from macOS

 Your saved video BIOS files can be found on the USB (Windows FAT32 format) under flash -> Video -> Backups assuming your have used the linux terminal commands as described above.
+Firmware files can be found in flash -> Firmware.

 If you plan to write a new AMD video BIOS to your card just copy the new image into the flash -> Video -> AMD in advance.